JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 <p style="text-align:center;">XII</p>

-A mother beareth not in mind x\ll the faults her son committeth.
-O God, I am Thy child ; Why destroyest Thou not my demerits ? [^xx1] If a son in great anger rush at his mother, Even then she beareth it not in mind.
-Since I have fallen into the prison of anxiety, How shall I be saved without God's name ?
+A mother beareth not in mind
+All the faults her son committeth.
+O God, I am Thy child ;
+Why destroyest Thou not my demerits ? [^171]
+If a son in great anger rush at _his mother_,
+Even then she beareth it not in mind.
+Since I have fallen into the prison of anxiety,
+How shall I be saved without _God's_ name ?

-O God, ever cleanse my mind and body, And Kabir will tranquilly sing Thy praises.
+_O God_, ever cleanse my mind and body,
+And Kabir will tranquilly sing Thy praises.

 <p style="text-align:center;">XIII</p>

-My pilgrimage is to the bank of the Gomti,
+My pilgrimage is to the bank of the Gomti,[^172]
-Where dwelleth the yellow-robed priest.[^xx3]
+Where dwelleth the yellow-robed priest.[^173]
 Bravo ! bravo ! how sweetly he singeth
 God's name delighteth my soul ;
 Narad and Saraswati wait on him,
 And near him sits lady Lakshmi as his handmaiden.
 With my rosary on my neck and God on my tongue

-[^xx1] repeat His thousand names and salute Him.
-Saith Kabir, I sing God's praises, And instruct both Hindus and Musalmans.
+I repeat His thousand names and salute Him.
+Saith Kabir, I sing God's praises,
+And instruct both Hindus and Musalmans.

 Kabir deprecated the destruction of life in any form for idol worship.

 <p style="text-align:center;">XIV</p>

 Thou cuttest leaves, O flower-girl ; in every leaf there is life.
 The stone for which thou gatherest the leaves is lifeless.
-Thou art in error, O flower-girl, in this ; The true Guru is a living God.
+Thou art in error, O flower-girl, in this ; The true Guru is a living God. <span id="p203"><sup><small>[ p.

-[^xx1] Why dost Thou not pardon my sins ?

-[^xx2] This apparently is not the river which flows by Lakhnau (Lucknow). * [^xx3] Krishan.

-<span id="p203"><sup><small>[ p.
 203 ]</small></sup></span>
 Brahma is in the leaves, Vishnu in the branches, and Shiv in the flowers.
 Thou destroy est three gods in our presence ; whom dost thou worship ?
-The sculptor carving the stone turned it into an idol ; and, in doing so, put his foot upon its breast.
+The _sculptor_ carving the stone turned it into an idol ; and, _in doing so_, put his foot upon its breast.
 If it were a real God, it would have destroyed him.
-Men cook rice, dal, lapasi, pancakes, kasar ;[^xx1] The Brahman feasters feast on these things, and put ashes into the idol's mouth.
+Men cook rice, dal, lapasi, pancakes, kasar ;[^174] The Brahman feasters feast on these things, and put ashes into the idol's mouth.
 The flower-girl is in error, and leadeth the world astray, but I go not astray.
 Saith Kabir, God hath mercifully preserved me from error.

 The stages of man.

 <p style="text-align:center;">XV</p>